glahitette/kubernetes/k8s_cheat_sheet.md

 - Force replace a resource: `k replace --force -f ./pod.json`
 - Delete pods and services using their label: `k delete pods,services -l app=b $now`

-### Secrets for ServiceAccount
+### Secrets
-- If a Secret belongs to a ServiceAccount, it'll have the annotation `kubernetes.io/service-account.name`
 - Use `k get secret ...` to get a base64 encoded token
 - Use `k describe secret ...` to get a base64 decoded token...or pipe it manually through `echo <token> | base64 -d -`
+- If a Secret belongs to a ServiceAccount, it'll have the annotation `kubernetes.io/service-account.name`

 ### Networking, services, DNS
-- The cluster has a single virtual network spanning across all Nodes.
+- The cluster has a single virtual network spanning across all nodes.
 - Nodes remain `NotReady`, unable to run Pods, until a network plugin is installed. `Starting kube-proxy` is shown in the nodes logs and no networking pods exist.
 - Default FQDN:
   - `<pod-ip-address-with-dashes>.<my-namespace>.pod.cluster.local.`